 Accepted forms of payment include cash, check, debit card, credit card (VISA, MasterCard and Discover only), money orders, cashier’s checks, and traveler’s checks.

 Various deferments exist for Perkins borrowers.
-For instance, in-school deferments exist for students enrolled more than half-time.
+For instance, in-school deferments exist for students enrolled more than half-time at another institution.
 Others include: unemployment deferments (up to three years), economic hardship deferments (up to three years), active military service deferments (no limit), post active duty deferments (13 months), or forbearance (up to three years).
 Note – with forbearance, interest continues to accrue and there is no grace period.
 For more details about whether you qualify for deferment or forbearance you can talk to Financial Aid at CWU.

 If you have a Perkins loan and work in an approved field, you may qualify for partial postponement or cancelation.
 Approved fields include: Law enforcement, Firefighter, Librarian, Service/Peace Corps, Education (Teachers), and Medical.
 Review your Perkins Promissory Note and your rights and responsibilities for more information.
 If you think you might qualify for cancelation of your Perkins loan you need to speak with Financial Aid at CWU.